waldo-vision/docs.waldo.vision/docs/App-Docs/contributing-to-electron.md

 When you have made changes to the *new fork*, you can create a *pull request* to the waldo.desktop.app repository.
 This will allow you to make a request to the original repository to merge your changes.

 To create a new pull request to the waldo.desktop.app repository, navigate to your *new fork* and click on the **Pull Request** button.
-Click on the **New Pull Request** button and make sure that the PR is directing to the develop branch.
+Click on the **New Pull Request** button and make sure that the PR is directing to the **develop branch**.  **Make sure you are also exposing it on your issue that you either create or link to.**

 ![PR](/img/PR-branch-ss.png)